Wigan Warriors: 1902–1945: Move to Central Park and Wartime Emergency League

 On 6 September 1902, Wigan played at Central Park for the first time in the opening match of the newly formed First Division.
 An estimated crowd of 9,000 spectators saw Wigan beat Batley 14–8.

 In the 1905–06 season they won their first cup, in rugby league, the Lancashire County Cup.
 Between 1906 and 1923 Wigan won the Lancashire League another seven times and the Lancashire Cup another four times.
 Wigan were the first winners of the Lancashire cup.

 Wigan played New Zealand on 9 November 1907 and ran out winners by 12 points to 8 in front of a crowd of around 30,000.

-Great Britain, then known as the Northern Union, played their first ever test against New Zealand on 25 January 1908.
-James "Jim" Leytham, Bert Jenkins, and John "Johnny" Thomas of Wigan were in the home side and James "Jim" Leytham scored a try.
-Bert Jenkins, and John "Johnny" Thomas had previously played in the first Welsh game against New Zealand on 1 January 1908.
+Great Britain, then known as the Northern Union, played their first-ever test against New Zealand on 25 January 1908.
+James "Jim" Leytham, Bert Jenkins and John "Johnny" Thomas of Wigan were in the home side and Leytham scored a try.
+Jenkins and Thomas had previously played in the first Welsh game against New Zealand on 1 January 1908.

 On Saturday 28 October 1911, Wigan played a match against the Australasian team which visited England on the 1911–12 Kangaroo tour of Great Britain and won.

 On 12 May 1921, Wigan became a limited company.

 In June 1922 Jim Sullivan joined Wigan from Cardiff RFC when he was only 17.
 His cash value was put at £750, which was a staggering signing-on fee for an adolescent who had not yet played 13-a-side rugby (based on increases in average earnings, this would be approximately £137,700 in 2015).
 His first game was at home against Widnes on 27 August 1921, and he scored ten points in a 21–0 win.
 Almost inevitably, Jim Sullivan scored the first points in the first Challenge Cup Final to be played at Wembley Stadium, kicking a penalty after only three minutes of the inaugural Challenge Cup Final against Dewsbury in 1929 in which he led Wigan to a 13–2 victory.
 Sullivan became player-coach in 1932.

 Wigan won their first Challenge Cup in the 1923–24 season when they beat Oldham 21–4 in Rochdale.

 In 1933 the Prince of Wales attended Central Park, becoming the first royal to watch a rugby league match.

 On 25 October 1938 Australian Harry Sunderland arrived in Wigan to take up the duties of Secretary-Manager at Central Park.
 On 28 September the following year, Sunderland's contract was terminated and he and the club parted company.

 The outbreak of World War II disrupted the Rugby Football League Championship but Wigan continued to play in the Lancashire War League and the Emergency War League.

 During the war years the club went through the 1940–41 season unbeaten although they lost the Championship final.
 They lost the 1944 Challenge Cup Final over two games to Bradford Northern 8–3 but made up for it beating Dewsbury in the Championship Final.